-Investment property
+Investment Property

 Investment properties are measured initially at cost, including transaction costs.
-The carrying amount includes the cost of replacing part of an existing investment property at the time that cost is incurred if the recognition criteria are met, and excludes the costs of day-to-day servicing of an investment property.
-Subsequent to initial recognition, investment properties are stated at fair value, which is based on discounted cash flows of future income streams, adjusted if necessary, for any difference in the nature, location or condition of the specific asset at the reporting date.
-Gains or losses arising from changes in the fair values of investment properties are recognised in profit or loss in the year in which they arise
+The carrying amount includes the cost of replacing part of an existing investment property at the time that cost is incurred if the recognition, investment properties are stated at fair value, which is based on a valuation report received from an expert.
+Gains or losses arising from changes in the fair values of investment properties are recognised in profit or loss in the year in which they arise.